karlseguin/expect/readme.md

 ## Running

-Run tests as you normally would via `go run test`.
+Run tests as you normally would via `go test`.
 However, to run specific tests, use the -m flag, which will do a case-insensitive regular expression match.

-    go run test -m AddsTwo
+    go test -m AddsTwo

 ## Expectations